 Rubicon Organics to Commence Trading on the TSX Venture Exchange

-- Trading on TSX Venture Exchange to commence September 22, 2020 under ticker symbol ROMJ
+/EIN News/ -- • Trading on TSX Venture Exchange to commence September 22, 2020, under ticker symbol ROMJ

+• Common shares will be delisted from CSE on September 21, 2020

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
-18, 2020 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (CSE:ROMJ) (OTCQX: ROMJF) (“Rubicon Organics” or the “Company”), a licensed producer focused on cultivating and selling organic certified, premium cannabis, is pleased to announce that further to its press release dated July 27, 2020, the Company has received final approval to list its common shares and 3,150,000 warrants of the Company on the TSX Venture Exchange (the “TSX-V”).
+VANCOUVER, British Columbia, Sept.
+21, 2020 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (CSE:ROMJ) (OTCQX: ROMJF) (“Rubicon Organics” or the “Company”), a licensed producer focused on cultivating and selling organic certified, premium cannabis, is pleased to announce that its common shares and 3,150,000 warrants will begin trading on the TSX Venture Exchange (the “TSX-V”), September 22, 2020.
+No action is required by current shareholders to trade their shares on the TSX-V.

-The common shares and warrants of the Company are expected to be voluntarily delisted from the Canadian Securities Exchange at the close of trading on September 21, 2020 and are expected to commence trading on the TSX-V at the opening of trading on September 22, 2020.
+The common shares and warrants of the Company will be voluntarily delisted from the Canadian Securities Exchange at the close of trading on September 21, 2020 and commence trading on the TSX-V at the opening of trading on September 22, 2020.
 The Company’s common shares will continue to trade under the symbol “ROMJ” and its warrants will continue to trade under the symbol “ROMJ.WT”.

-“Rubicon Organics is listing on the TSX-V to increase the liquidity of our common shares and raise our profile in the capital markets.
-Having recently closed an equity financing during very challenging market conditions, we have secured the balance sheet we require to execute on a very exciting pipeline of milestones which includes ramping production and revenue at our Delta, BC facility, expanding our distribution capabilities and investing in product innovation showcasing our super-premium and organic certified cannabis,” said Jesse McConnell, Chief Executive Officer.

 ABOUT RUBICON ORGANICS INC.